 It doesn't matter if you're renovating an existing staircase, adding a new one to update a dated hallway, or designing from scratch in a new home, approaching suppliers and architects with a clear idea in mind will save time and money.

-There are so many modern staircase ideas out there it can be hard to know where to even begin when looking.
-Well, we've done the hard work for you and curated the crème de la crème of contemporary stairway designs to help you narrow down your favourite styles.
+From contemporary wooden stairways to glass floating steps, there are so many modern staircase ideas out there it can be hard to know where to even begin looking.
+Well, we've done the hard work for you and curated the very best of contemporary stairway designs to help you narrow down your favourite ideas.

 Take a look below for the very best trends, styles and structures — with a few industry tips to get you on your way – and check out our expert guide on staircase design for comprehensive advice on how to get started.

 1. Make a Warm Welcome with Modern Staircase Ideas

 Staircases play an important part in our homes — often greeting visitors at the door and welcoming tired family members to bed.
 Set the tone for your home by creating a warm interior scheme in the hallway.